gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 ```

 Actually, we can make our test more straightforward. `easytest\Context`
-provides methods with a signature identical to each of EasyTest's assertions,
+provides methods with signatures identical to each of EasyTest's assertions,
 except they behave as if they were run inside `easytest\Context::subtest()`,
 i.e., your test continues even if they fail.